scverse/scanpy/audit/tutorial/08-clustering.md

 ## Confirmed annotation failure

 Cell 62 maps numeric labels without reference to the current marker profiles.
+The [published stable tutorial](https://scanpy.readthedocs.io/en/stable/tutorials/basics/clustering.html) contains the same map, checked on 2026-09-10.
+The measured failure counts apply to the recorded development checkout and environment.
 The saved coarse partition contains five labels, not the four labels in that map.

 | Coarse cluster | Cells | Assigned annotation | Observed marker profile |
 | --- | ---: | --- | --- |